brainwallet/brainwallet.github.io/README.md

 How to check out the wallet format?
 Why not try to read base58.h of each wallets yourself?
 The author also read it in detail and tested carefully before putting in.

-Wallets are usually following the 0x80 Rule,Although authors checked these base58.h carefully, Please check carefully before production use by using walletQT or walletDaemon
+Wallets are usually following the 0x80 Rule,Although authors checked these base58.h carefully, Please check carefully before production use by testing with walletQT or walletDaemon if it is a new currency

 For supporting or contribution, Why don't you send me some coins to one of the following?